 You can view the full page here.

-This is a very positive change in regard to book reviews because it will greatly reduce the ability of click farms.
+It is a very positive change regarding book reviews because it will significantly reduce the ability of click farms.

-By adding a $50 minimum spend, the 1,000s of Amazon accounts that have been used to manipulate reviews and free ebook downloads will now be unable to contribute customer reviews.
+By adding a $50 minimum spend to Amazon book review guidelines, the 1,000s of Amazon accounts used to manipulate reviews and free ebook downloads cannot now add verified or even non-verified customer reviews.

-The new $50 condition should mean that any book reviews posted from now on will be from real Amazon customers.
-This is very much a positive move.
+The $50 condition should mean that any Amazon book reviews posted from now on will be from real Amazon customers.

 However, authors should still be aware that asking for reviews can lead to problems.